Having gone through one lonely spring last year we have decided we can’t let another one go by unappreciated

 Endsleigh is set in 100 acres of fairy tale gardens, woodlands, follies and grottos created by Humphry Repton

-As a thatched dairy for the duchess and an unlived-in little house in the woods, built specifically so that, when the fire was lit by a boy who rowed across the river every morning, a charming wisp of smoke would emerge from the treetops to ‘animate’ the landscape.
+Endsleigh comes complete with such delights as a thatched dairy for the duchess and an unlived-in little house in the woods, built specifically so that, when the fire was lit by a boy who rowed across the river every morning, a charming wisp of smoke would emerge from the treetops to ‘animate’ the landscape.